JawadBakhtiari/connectedHealthPoseApp/README.md

     ```
     ./startserver
     ```
-6. Visit link in server output to view application in browser.
+6. Visit link in server terminal output to view application in browser.

 ## Future Work